syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/comments.md

 ---
 layout: post
-title: Comments in Blazor SfPdfViewer2 Component | Syncfusion
+title: Comments in Blazor SfPdfViewer Component | Syncfusion
-description: Checkout and learn here all about comments in Syncfusion Blazor SfPdfViewer2 component and much more details.
+description: Checkout and learn here all about comments in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
-control: SfPdfViewer2
+control: SfPdfViewer
 documentation: ug
 ---

-# Comments in Blazor SfPdfViewer2 Component
+# Comments in Blazor SfPdfViewer Component

-The SfPdfViewer2 control provides options to add, edit, and delete the comments to the following annotation in the PDF documents:
+The SfPdfViewer control provides options to add, edit, and delete the comments to the following annotation in the PDF documents:

 * Shape annotation
 * Stamp annotation